Medical Guild Scholarship Fund

-The DEAC (Delivering Equal Access to Care) clinic program was initiated and developed entirely by Wake Forest School of Medicine students in 2008.
+The DEAC (Delivering Equal Access to Care) Clinic program was initiated and developed entirely by Wake Forest School of Medicine students in 2008.
 This free clinic provides routine primary health care to the underserved community and specialty care and testing when needed.
-Wake Forest Medical students , physician assistants, and graduate and undergraduate students work together under the supervision of volunteer licensed physicians, physician assistants and pharmacy residents.
-The DEAC clinic operates on Monday nights at the Medical School in downtown Winston Salem.
-Currently the Medical Center Guild supports the DEAC clinic by helping with fundraising and by providing meals once a month for the students and physicians.
+Wake Forest medical students, physician assistants, and graduate and undergraduate students work together under the supervision of volunteer licensed physicians, physician assistants and pharmacy residents.
+The DEAC Clinic operates on Monday nights at the Medical School in downtown Winston-Salem.
+Currently the Medical Guild supports the DEAC Clinic by helping with fundraising and by providing meals once a month for the students and physicians.
 We hope to be more involved in the future.

 Ronald McDonald House

 The Ronald McDonald House supports children and families at difficult times in their lives.
 Coming together for meals is a chance for these families to gather for camaraderie and support as well as a meal.
-Groups of volunteers within the Medical Center Guild help these children and families by preparing meals.
-The Guild volunteers cook meals the fourth Thursday of each month.
-Since there are three different Guild groups involved with the project, each group provides a meal just four times per year.
+Groups of volunteers within the Medical Guild help these children and families by preparing meals.
+The Medical Guild volunteers cooked meals the fourth Thursday of each month.
+Since there are three different Medical Guild groups involved with the project, each group provides a meal just four times per year.
 Meals may either be prepared at Ronald McDonald House or may be purchased from a restaurant or store.
-This is a very valuable, rewarding, and appreciated service.
+This is a very valuable, rewarding and appreciated service.

 Prospective Medical Student Interviews